Here with Answers ~

 - Provide relief from pain and symptoms to improve the quality of life.

-- Offer a support system to help patients live as actively as possible until death.
+- Offer support to help patients live as actively as possible until death.

 - Offer support to help the family cope during the patient’s illness, and through bereavement.

 Difference between our Palliative Care and Hospice Care Services

 Receiving curative treatment for